A vessel constructed at the Gravin’s Base drydock over Neptune, Unyielding Virtue is inextricably tied to Matt Garrison and the Year 200 Event.

 Virtue is armed with a variety of turrets, including ion defense cannons, which lead many to speculate that Ellis System Industries was involved in its design and/or construction.
 There are also railguns mounted above and below each engine output, of unknown classification and yield.

-As of this writing, no one in the Solar Consortium returned public queries for comments about the vessel’s design and purpose.
+As of this writing, no one in the Solar Consortium returned any public queries for comments about the vessel’s design and purpose.